elegant-scipy/elegant-scipy/markdown/ch6.markdown

 ```

 (Note the use of the `@` symbol, which was introduced in Python 3.5 to denote
 matrix multiplication.
-In previous versions of Python, you would need to use
+As we noted in the preface and in Chapter 5, in previous
-the function `np.dot`.)
+versions of Python, you would need to use the function `np.dot`.)

 In order to obtain the degree-normalized Laplacian, Q, we need the inverse
 square root of the D matrix: